 - Mozarella cheese adds that luxurious cheesy topping

-- Parmigiano cheese classic Italian aged cheese that gives any a dish that final Italian touch! (or parmesan cheese)
+- Parmigiano cheese is classic Italian-aged cheese that gives any dish that final Italian touch! (or parmesan cheese)

 What does manicotti mean?

-Pronounced, "man-eh-COT-tee", manacotti, literally means "hand-warmers, muff," from the word Latin word manicae "long sleeves of a tunic, gloves; armlets, gauntlets; handcuffs.
+Pronounced, "man-eh-COT-tee", manicotti, literally means "hand-warmers, muff," from the word Latin word manicae "long sleeves of a tunic, gloves; armlets, gauntlets; handcuffs.

 This iconic pasta shape that is basically a large empty tube is excellent for stuffing and baking.